 The Journal For People Who Don’t Keep Journals

-You can get the Five Minute Journal as a beautiful physical journal (for $22.95) or an iPhone app (for $4.99).
+You can get the Five Minute Journal as a beautiful physical journal (for $22.95) or an iPhone app [No Longer Available].
 It goes beyond just being a record of your day or a gratitude journal, and instead includes other principles from positive psychology.

 You could also take just some of the techniques and work them into a personalized journaling system that’s perfect for you.
 For example, if you’re on Android you could use Diaro with the Five Minute Journal method.